GIP-RECIA/esup-portlet-sympa/README.md

+# fork  ESUP-portail Esup-Sympa by GIP RECIA
+ To manage the sending of mail + multi-robot and multi-domain specific to the RECIA environment.
+ The default configuration is in config.properties

+ The local configuration must be done in an external property file defined by the Tomcat environment variable: esupPortletSympa.local.properties

+ the names of the local properties to be defined are:

+portal.server.base.url
+cas.base.server.url
+cas.servername.list
+smtp.host

+For syntax take example on config.properties

 # Esup-portail Esup-Sympa

 This Java Portlet is a [Portlet][] of the [Esup-portail Community][] and a [Community Portlet][] of [Apereo uPortal][] ecosystem.